SaloniWorks/dbt-retail-sales-project/README.md

     Adjusting the sources.yml as needed

-    Ensuring SQL logic are compatible with the selected platform
+    Ensuring SQL logic is compatible with the selected platform

 All sensitive configuration (e.g., credentials, profiles.yml) remains outside the repository to ensure security and separation of concerns.